 People divorce for a wide variety of reasons, but divorces do not tend to happen without any warning.
 In many cases, married couples have problems for months or even years before one of them finally decided to file for divorce.

-As a result, it is often difficult to know exactly when you should talk to an attorney about the possibility of getting a divorce.
+As a result, it is often difficult to know exactly when you should talk to an attorney about the possibility of getting a divorce in Illinois.

 Generally speaking, you should talk to a lawyer when you first recognize that a divorce may be in your future.
 Some of the reasons for this are discussed in the material below.